deephaven-examples/deephaven-ib/README.md

 ### (Option 4) Launch pip-installed Deephaven with a local installation (No Docker) -- interactive

 > **_NOTE:_**  Deephaven pip install is not yet supported on all architectures.
-This launch should work on Linux (AMD64 and ARM64) and Windows WSL.
-It is not yet supported on Windows without WSL or Mac.
-For these architectures, you should use the Docker installation.
-As soon as Deephaven supports these architectures for pip, [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) will work.
+This launch should work on Linux (AMD64 and ARM64), Mac (M1 and Intel), and Windows WSL.
+It is not yet supported on Windows without WSL.
+For Windows, use WSL.

 The pip-installed Deephaven uses a lightweight Deephaven installation that is installed using pip.
 In this case, the pip-installed Deephaven system is installed directly on your local system, without Docker.